Geoinformatics-Workshop-GIUB/day-1/README.md

   - wrap up the creation of your training samples.
   - refresh your memory on how to visualize and interpret remote sensing imagery.
   - read about basic Machine Learning concepts.

+## Tomorrow we will...
+  - learn how to visualize raster images in R
+  - extract our training samples' spectral signature into a dataframe
+  - fit our Random Forest model and perform image classification
 ---

 # Part 0: Introduction